ddbj/www/_ddbj/sequence-e.md

 ## Introduction  {#intro}

-This site is to explain about nucleotide sequences on the flat files of DDBJ (Annotated/Assembled Sequences), in a narrow sense, as a counterpart of GenBank and ENA.
+This site is to explain about nucleotide sequences on the flat files of DDBJ (Annotated/Assembled Sequences), in a narrow sense: as a counterpart of GenBank.
 When you are to publicize raw output data of NGS and so on, please contact [DDBJ Sequence Read Archive](/dra/index-e.html).

 For the request of [primary entry](/ddbj/submission-e.html#primary_entry) submission, in principle, DDBJ accepts any nucleotide sequences that are experimentally determined by submitters, but can not accept computational predicted and/or cited sequences.